 The low price is a huge bonus for SilverFox Link.
 When compared with Life Alert, Phillips Lifeline, and even ADT's companion, SilverFox Link has one of the lowest prices in the industry, at only $24.95 per month (when purchasing the annual plan).

 There are also some other added features that the standard brands in the medical alert industry do not provide.
 For example, the pendant watch has a digital LCD clock face.
 The clock auto sets from the base console.
 The clock face provides both digital time and the date.
 The clock face also functions as a wireless extension of one's telephone.
 If you are getting a call while you are working outside, you can take it on the watch pendant.
 The watch pendant also has caller identification built into it, making it easy to take a call while feeling safe.
 Another great feature of the base station and watch unit is that it also has the ability to seize a line in the instance of an emergency.
 SilverFox Link offers something new and excited to the 25-year old base station and pendant idea.
 The system is also easy to set up and use, taking less than ten minutes to set up.

 The system is powerful in terms of communicating with the base unit.
 One of the pendants reviewed with two-way voice communication has to be within 40 feet of the base station to be effective.
 With SilverFox Link, it is very easy to move up to 500 feet away from the base station, letting the user go anywhere in their house and venture outside.
 The microphone and speaker are located on the right and left sides of the pendant, making it very easy to speak into and hear the voice of the service specialist providing emergency support.
 There is also low-battery alarms and proximity alarms, warning the user when they are "low on juice" or when they are too far away from the base station.

 There are some concerns with the small size of the pendant.
 The button might not easily be depressed during a fall.
 Also, there are concerns regarding the lack of a fall sensor inside of the pendant.
 This system counts too much on the ability of the person to press the emergency button if they are incapacitated.
 A person may be unconscious and not able to press the emergency button on the SilverFox Link pendant.

 The website for SilverFox link has not been updated since 2012, meaning that the products, terms of service, and usability documentation of the service might have changed in recent years.
 This creates some concern and confusion for the prospective customer.

 Also, more add-ons for this system would be great.
 Even though the watch works up to 500 feet away from the base station, a client still cannot leave their home for an extended period of time.
 The durability of the pendant is questionable.
-There is a lack of information for whether or not this system would work well in the shower or doing simple tasks around the home outside.
+There is a lack of information about whether or not this system would work well in the shower or doing simple tasks around the home outside.
 Most medical alert devices come with a waterproof or water-resistant pendant.
 False alarms are a common occurrence with medical alert systems, and one needs the know how to deal with a false alarm.
 SilverFox does not provide a lot of information on false alarms and how to deal with them.